-Unfavorable global economic conditions could negatively affect our business, financial condition or results of operations.
+Unfavorable global economic conditions, including as a result of the conflict in Ukraine, could negatively affect our business, financial condition or results of operations.

 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
 A severe or prolonged economic downturn, such as the global financial crisis of 2008, could result in a variety of risks to our business, including weakened demand for our solution, and our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy, including due to the impact of the COVID-19 pandemic, could also strain our suppliers, possibly resulting in supply disruption, or cause our customers to delay making payments for our services.
 Any of the foregoing will negatively affect our business, financial condition and results of operations and we cannot anticipate all of the ways in which the economic climate and financial market conditions could negatively affect our business, financial condition and results of operations.